 Seventh Hill is a design consultancy dedicated to transforming people and places through measurable experiences.

 Legend says great cities are built on seven hills.
-From ancient Rome to modern Seattle, from pilgrimage site Mecca to rapidly growing Kampala, dozens of cities around the world claim this same mark of greatness.
-Combining myth and geography, the story of seven hills has endured for centuries.
-But it's only one measure.
-As urban environments evolve, what are the various ways to measure their success?
+From ancient Rome to modern Seattle, from sacred Mecca to growing Kampala, dozens of cities around the world claim this same mark of greatness.
+Combining myth and metric, the story of seven hills has endured for centuries.
+It describes one meaningful relationship between people and place.
+But as urban environments evolve, what are the various ways to measure their success?

 How can we take action together?